athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  I'm not!
 I'm being serious.

 **STEVE:**  Okay, real talk.
 We have a fiduciary duty to our LPs.
-We must make investments that, in our judgement, will produce the best returns.
-We can't just fund any old Bob or Jim or Jason to prove some theoretical hypothesis around unappreciated talent.
+We're professionally obliged make investments that, in our judgement, will produce the best returns.
+We can't just fund any old James or Jason or Jake to prove some theoretical hypothesis around unappreciated talent.
 That would be unprofessional and unethical and a complete dereliction of duty.

 **Stephen:**  Wouldn't our LPs back us if we explained the arbitrage opportunity here?

-**STEVE:**  What do you think our LPs would say if we went and invested in Bob Smith and as a result our returns suffered?
+**STEVE:**  What do you think our LPs would say if we went and invested in Ryan in pursuit of some nebulous arbitrage, and our returns suffered as a result?

 **Stephen:**  I don't think they'd be pleased.